-Wisconsin became the latest state to put prior authorization in the crosshairs when Gov. Tony Evers proposed changes to the practice – and a bevy of other insurance reforms – in his budget address in February.
+Wisconsin became the latest state to put prior authorization on the front burner when Gov. Tony Evers proposed changes to the practice – and a bevy of other insurance reforms – in his budget address in February.
 The governor also wants to audit health plans with high rates of denials and establish network adequacy standards.

 Patients and providers say that prior authorization creates unnecessary barriers to care and generates excessive paperwork burdens.
 But insurers contend it’s an important tool to reduce costs and prevent unneeded care.
 And they’ve criticized Evers for fanning the flame during heightened tensions following the murder of UnitedHealthcare’s CEO.